 The best way to prevent a Norway rat infestation is to make sure all cracks and openings leading into your home or any outbuildings are well sealed.
 Norway rats love to eat garbage.
 You should swap your plastic garbage can for a metal one if you believe this is attracting rats.
 While this won’t solve your problem completely, metal will be more difficult for a Norway rat to get in than plastic.

-If you see Norway rats, or any signs of them around your home or building, you should call an Aptive professional to help with removal and control.
+If you see Norway rats, or any signs of them around your home, you should call an Aptive professional to help with removal and control.
 The first step to getting rid of Norway rats is locating burrows as well as entry points to your home.
 Our professionals know where to look and can prepare an appropriate plan based on your problem.